bitprj/Bitcamp-DevOps/week 3/homework/issues/community.md

 __Requirements__

   - Find a way to test the .md file for spelling errors.
     - As it stands, this test should __fail__.
-Be careful, however, to make sure it fails because of the typos, and *not* because of the proper nouns (like "Horatio" and "Yorrick")
+Be careful, however, to make sure it fails because of the typos, and *not* because of the proper nouns (like "Horatio" and "Yorick")
   - Find a way to implement python unit testing, given a test file and function to be tested.
     - This test should succeed.